There are two kinds of foul brood

 I have heard it said on more than one occasion that if you practice apiary hygiene and sterilise everything between colonies you won't get foul brood.
 What twaddle!
 All this does is to get beekeepers to think they are safe, so they don't have to look.

 Both foul broods can be confirmed in the field by the Bee Inspector with what is called a "Lateral Flow Device" (LFD).
-These are sold by equipment suppliers, but I would advise against using them.
+These are sold by equipment suppliers, but I would advise caution when using them.
 There is a fairly short shelf life and they have to be used correctly, otherwise they can give a negative result on a positive sample.
+Read the instructions carefully.

 This foul brood page is not intended to give much information, but to signpost you to the real experts, the National Bee Unit.
 Their information will be as good as you will get and up to date.
 There is no point in me repeating it.